NZ Bargain fabric finds

 Want to get printing?

 Email your PDF pattern files through to hello@chchsews.com to get started.
-A0 printing is $6 per sheet and A4 from $.15 per page
+A0 printing is $6 per sheet.

 Boiled Wool Patterns

 Of course, boiled wool can be a bit confusing.
 It’s a knit, but it’s for jackets, but it doesn’t fray so you don’t have to overlock or finishes the edges?
-Here are some patterns which work in boiled wool- some that are even specifically for boiled wool fabrics!
+Many of the patterns below are specifically for boiled wool fabrics!

 The Loden Sweater